guanam/MSRENet/README.md

 # MSRENet
-MSRENet: A Multi-scale ResNet Network with Expert Features for ECG Classification
+MSRENet: A Multi-scale Residual Network with Expert Features for ECG Classification